emmahewson/island-bees/TESTING.md

 #### Bug 12 - Search bar dropdown on medium and smaller screens has glitch in animation

-**Issue:** When the searchbar dropdown is triggered there is a glitch in the styling, the bar has grey padding at the sides initially which then disappears.
+**Issue:** When the search-bar dropdown is triggered there is a glitch in the styling, the bar has grey padding at the sides initially which then disappears.

 **Fix:** I attempted to resolve this issue using various CSS techniques but as it has been built using a combination of Bootstrap styling and bespoke CSS I have been unable to find the cause of the glitch.
 As this is purely an aesthetic issue and not a problem with functionality I have left it as it is, so this is a remaining bug.